 Senior executives of the Company are granted share options in the OCBC Bank's Share Option Scheme as consideration for services rendered.
 Options granted generally vest in one-third increments over a 3-year period and expire between 5 and 10 years from date of grant.
 The cost of these equity-settled share based payment transactions with the senior executives is measured by reference to the fair value of the options at the date on which the options are granted which takes into account market conditions and non-vesting conditions.
-The cost is recognised in the statement of profit or loss of the general insurance fund, with a corresponding increase in the intercompany balance with the ultimate holding company, over the vesting period.
+The cost is recognised in the statement of profit or loss of the general insurance funds over the vesting period of the grant, with a corresponding increase in liabilities.

-(t) Employee Benefits (cont'd.)
+(s) Employee Benefits (cont'd.)